eigenfoo/cryptics/docs/datasheet.md

 ### Why was this dataset created?

 This dataset was originally a project for me to practice my webscraping and data processing skills.
-Since then, it has evolved to become a potential resource for cryptic crossword solvers and constructors - for example, one might use this dataset as a lookup table for answers, or to see how an answer has been clued in the past by other constructors.
+Since then, it has evolved to become a resource for cryptic crossword solvers and constructors - for example, one might use this dataset as a lookup table for answers, or to see how an answer has been clued in the past by other constructors.

 While there is prior art in datasets of cryptic crossword clues (most notably [_Decrypting Cryptic Crosswords_ by Rozner et